damaxwell/damaxwell.github.io/about.md

   * Material targeted to sophomore engineering classes
   * Hands-on labs, programming, and other fun bits

 What else?
-Well, I like oranges 🍊 a lot.
-Also giraffes 🦒.
+Well, I like oranges 🍊.
+A lot.

 Oh, and sometimes I call [contra](https://contraborealis.org) and square dances.